-Morningstar is a highly regarded financial services firm whose mission revolves around providing investors with the research and tools they need to make informed decisions in their portfolios.
+Morningstar is a highly regarded financial services firm whose mission revolves around providing investors with the research and tools, including Morningstar ratings, they need to make informed decisions in their portfolios.

 Those tools, used by individual investors as well as institutional investors and financial advisors, include Morningstar fund ratings, which can help investors gauge how well various mutual funds and exchange-traded funds (ETFs) have performed over time.

-This is a common question among beginner investors.
-In simple terms, the Morningstar ratings system is a tool investors can use to compare mutual funds and ETFs.
+In simple terms, the Morningstar ratings system is a tool investors can use to compare financial securities such as mutual funds and ETFs.
 And if you’re wondering whether Morningstar ratings are legitimate, the answer is yes.
-Even FINRA, the Financial Industry Regulatory Authority, using Morningstar ratings in its Market Data Center .
+Even FINRA, the Financial Industry Regulatory Authority, uses Morningstar ratings.

 Morningstar reviews of mutual funds and ETFs reflect different metrics, depending on which ratings system is being applied.
 The main Morningstar ratings investors may turn to learn more about a particular investment are the Star Ratings and Analyst Ratings.
 (Morningstar also has a separate ratings system for individual stocks.)